bandzoogle/zooglerails-dev-box/README.md

         0.0.0.0 bandzoogle.dev
         0.0.0.0 xyz.bandzoogle.dev # to serve a site named xyz locally

+### Run the server

-Now you canrun the server: this command will run the server and a delayed job process for background jobs
+Now you can run the server: this command will run the server and a delayed job process for background jobs

         foreman start